hmnshi/local_repo/readme.md

-# git this is my local repo
+#  This is my local repo